 Murder of a Van Metre Family

 This is the true story of the Murder of a Van Metre Family.
-John Van Metre, son of Abraham and Ruth (Hedges) Van Metre, and his family at one time lived at Van Metre Fort on Short Creek in Ohio County, Virginia (now West Virginia), but in 1789 he lived on a farm nearby where the Indians attacked.
-[Samuel Gordon Smyth states John was the son of Henry and Sarah (Elwell) Van Metre, but this is incorrect.
-Their son, John married Sarah S. Bodine and remained in the Salem County, New Jersey area.]
+This John Van Metre was the son of Henry and Eva (Pyle) Van Metre, and grandson of John and Margaret (Mollenaur) Van Metre.
+He and his family at one time lived at Van Metre Fort on Short Creek in Ohio County, Virginia (now West Virginia), but in 1789 he lived on a farm nearby where the Indians attacked.

 There are several accounts about this incident.
 Some with a few differing details, one being the number of infants killed with his wife at the cabin: one story says one infant, another says two young sons.
 Also what the father, John, was doing while away from the cabin: some say he was at a neighbors cutting Flax.
 This one says he was doing a house-raising.
 The rest of the story is fairly consistent.

 The following account is an excerpt from “History of the Upper Ohio Valley”, Vol. I, page 102, 1890.1 I have formatted it for easier reading and added a couple of headings.
 My changes / comments are in Brackets [like this].

 An event which occurred during this year, 1783, and which aroused the indignation of the settlers to a high pitch of excitement was the murder of a portion of the Van Metre family.
 The following account has been furnished to us by Vincent H. Van Metre, Esq., a descendant of the family now [1891?] living near West Liberty, in Ohio county, W. Va:

 In this year , the wife, an infant child and a daughter fifteen years of age, all of the family of John Van Metre, were wantonly and cruelly murdered by a roving band of Indians during the absence of the father at a house-raising.